Light-Anime-Datasets/FHD-Anime/digital/README.md

 All the datasets for native FHD digital anime productions.

-This does not include anime that are below native FHD, or downsampled from higher than native FHD.
+This does not include anime that are below native FHD, or downsampled from higher than native FHD
+(such as Sol Levante).

 ## Anime included